grannycart/by-sound-alone_source/beta-manuscript/5_Chapter.md

 [//]: # (Early-night: night 3, run to Stilt City)
 Hours later, when the clock said it should be early evening on the surface of the world, Cassandra's eyes were bleary and drooping as she stared blankly at the sonar console.
 Captain Percy and Hemi were having a discussion behind her in the sonar compartment about whether it was time to surface and begin their nighttime run.

-"How's the fuckin' charge on the batteries Hemi?"
+"How's the charge on the batteries Hemi?"
 Percy asked.

 "OK, but getting low.
-We're at maybe 10 percent capacity."
+We're at maybe 20 percent capacity."

-[//]: # (Is 10 percent the right charge here?
-Or is that beyond what they would comfortably let it get to?
-And 4 to 5 hours at a creep -- is that accurate?)

 "So, we could stay under maybe another 4 or 5 hours at a creep."

 "Yes.
-We took a big chunk out of the batteries by leaving the area where we contacted the sub with the ram at such a high speed."
+We took a big chunk out of the batteries by leaving the area where we contacted the _Grackle_ at such a high speed."

-"I know, but fuckin' strategically, putting on some fuckin' distance was the right thing to do."
+"I know, but strategically, putting on some fuckin' distance was the right thing to do."

 "I do not disagree," said Hemi.

 "So when should we surface?
 We definitely want to run the diesels and put a charge back on the batteries, but it opens us up as a radar contact for those fuckers following us.
-They could easily still be within range to detect us on fucking radar."
+They could easily still be within range to detect us on radar."

 "And if they do, the whole move with Shakes would have been wasted."

 "Fuckin' right.
 So, do you got a recommendation for me?"
-Percy asked.

 Hemi turned to Cassandra and tapped her on the shoulder.
 "Any contacts on sonar Cassandra?"

 She pulled back a headphone.
 "Nothing... mechanical.
 But the background noise of the ocean has changed Hemi.
-It sounds... weird."
+It sounds... weirdly energetic."

 "Hmm."
 Hemi picked up the other headset and made some adjustments.
 He listened for a moment and pulled the headset off.
 "Well, that complicates things.
 Seems like we drove right into that storm Shakes was predicting."

 "Fuck," said Percy.

 "Ohhh..." said Cassandra to herself, "so that's what a churned up surface sounds like."
 She filed away in her mind another almost-magical aspect of sonar.
-"But I don't feel any storm affecting the _Prospect_ Hemi?"
+"But Hemi, I don't feel any storm affecting the _Prospect_?"

 "Even bad storms do not stir the water this deep."